snehasal/anomaly_detection/README.md

 ### 3. Run instructions: ###

    The ‘src’ folder contains all the java files(*.java) containing the source code.
-It also contains a folder ‘jars’ which        has external java libraries used in my program.⋅⋅
+It also contains a folder ‘jars’ which        has external java libraries used in my program.
-   ⋅⋅⋅The run.sh contains the script to compile and run the Java Program.
-The run.sh has to be modified in case the java file        name or the input/output directory of the program changes.⋅⋅
+   The run.sh contains the script to compile and run the Java Program.
+The run.sh has to be modified in case the java file        name or the input/output directory of the program changes.
-   ⋅⋅⋅ The ‘javac’ command in run.sh is used for compiling the main program file – ‘AnomalyDetector.java’.
-Also, the location      of jars is specified while compiling the main program. ⋅⋅
+   The ‘javac’ command in run.sh is used for compiling the main program file – ‘AnomalyDetector.java’.
+Also, the location        of jars is specified while compiling the main program.
-   ⋅⋅⋅The ‘java’ command in run.sh is used for running the code.
-Here, I have included the jars to be used, name of the java file    with source code, input files and output file.⋅⋅
+   The ‘java’ command in run.sh is used for running the code.
+Here, I have included the jars to be used, name of the java file    with source code, input files and output file.
-   ⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)